kramundson/oak/README.md

 conda config --add envs_dirs ./.conda/envs
 conda config --add pkgs_dirs ./.conda/pkgs

-# Build conda environment
+# Build staples conda environment
 conda env create -f environment.yaml
 ```

 Finally, you will need to __activate the environment__.
-The environment is named "oak," and the software will only be accessible while the environment is active.
 ```
-source activate oak
+source activate staples
 ```

-You only need to build the environment once, but if you log out and log in again, you'll need to reactivate the environment before running this workflow.

-If you want to deactivate the environment, you can use the command `conda deactivate`.
+You only need to build the environment once.
+However, you'll need to activate the environment each time you log in.
+To deactivate the environment, use the command `conda deactivate`.

 ### STEP 4: Download the reference genome and reads
 You'll need to place the reference genome assembly for your organism in `data/genome`.